grimmelm/nft/nftlaw.md

 Back to NFTs.
 It should be apparent now that an NFT can be tethered to a creative work in one of two ways.
-First, it could be used to control a _copy_ of the work: just like whoever owns the Tungsten Cube NFT is entitled to possession of the tungsten cube, whoever owns the Physical Copy NFT is entitled to posess a specific copy of the work.
+First, it could be used to control a _copy_ of the work: just like whoever owns the Tungsten Cube NFT is entitled to possession of the tungsten cube, whoever owns the Physical Copy NFT is entitled to possess a specific copy of the work.
 Second, it could be used to control the _copyright_ in the work: whoever owns the Intangible Copyright NFT is now entitled to decide who gets to make new copies.
 The two could go together, _but they don't have to_.